Meet new collaborators and begin researching together.

 Jumpstart research.
 Meet future collaborators.
 Start writing.

-A one-day experience designed to connect you to future collaborators and jumpstart research projects you'll want to continue after you leave.
+A weekend experience designed to connect you to future collaborators and jumpstart research projects you'll want to continue after you leave.

 Catered coffee and breakfast alongside a brief orientation.